TheCaptainCraken/blog/content/posts/sangria/index.md

 Bonus points if you pour the wine into a jug before serving—it makes it much easier to handle!

-## Captain’s Tips
+## Captain's Tips

 Sangria is the kind of recipe you can tweak with whatever you have on hand.
-As long as you’ve got fruit, wine, sugar, and seltzer, you’re good to go.
+As long as you've got fruit, wine, sugar, and seltzer, you're good to go.

-If you don’t have the exact fruits I used or the same quantities, don’t worry!
+If you don't have the exact fruits I used or the same quantities, don't worry!
 For the wine, pick a nice full-bodied red.
 No seltzer?
 Use sparkling water instead.

 Serve sangria in red wine glasses, and for bonus flair, provide your guests with small sticks or toothpicks to pick out the fruit pieces from their glasses.

 Looking for a food pairing?
 Patatas bravas are my top recommendation—but honestly, anything goes.

-And that’s it!
-You’re now armed with everything you need for your next summer party or family gathering.
-You’re going to be amazing!
+And that's it!
+You're now armed with everything you need for your next summer party or family gathering.
+You're going to be amazing!